 The AI also allows you to do things like scale the model for lower latency if necessary for online use.
 You can even get your predictions through the command-line interface, console UI, or SDK and APIs.

+Vertex AI offers a cost-efficient approach, allowing you to pay only for the resources you actually use.
+This not only translates into savings in both time and money for your infrastructure but also simplifies the process of setting up your ML models.
 This is also where the AI targets beginners because even those with minimal experience are able to assist with tasks that might normally be reserved for the experts.
-As those beginners move forward with the AI, they'll be able to solve increasingly complex tasks and gain the experience needed to even move away from the platform and build independently build ML models.
+As those beginners move forward with the AI, they'll be able to solve increasingly complex tasks and gain the experience needed to even move away from the platform and build ML models independently.
+Moreover, Vertex AI mitigates the risk of flawed production deployment, enhancing the reliability of your AI projects.

 Now that we've gone over Vertex AI, it's time to make your choice.
 While the platform is built for novices and experts alike, some are going to have varying opinions on its overall effectiveness.
 It's important to remember that, whether the platform works for you or not, it's okay to still try new things until you find the proper workflow for you.